 The conflict’s causal impact on the Russian exchange rate has been profound, leading to a notable currency depreciation.
 This depreciation is a clear deviation from what would have been anticipated without conflict, with the exchange rate consistently performing lower than counterfactual predictions.

 Both historical and current conflicts underscore the intricate relationship between military engagements and currency markets.
-The consistent observation across different studies and conflicts is the negative impact of military conflicts on currency depreciation, highlighting the importance for traders and investors to closely monitor geopolitical developments and their potential effects on currency valuation.
+The consistent observation across different studies and disputes is the negative impact of military conflicts on currency depreciation, highlighting the importance for traders and investors to closely monitor geopolitical developments and their potential effects on currency valuation.

 Natural Disasters and Currency Stability